 Lackawaxen River Ride

-The Settlers Inn Proprietor Jeanne Genzlinger shares a favorite local biking route along the scenic Lackawaxen and Delaware rivers, which traverses historic sites, great fishing spots, eagle observation areas, and some interesting Poconos dining options.
+The Settlers Inn founder Jeanne Genzlinger shares a favorite local biking route along the scenic Lackawaxen and Delaware rivers, which traverses historic sites, great fishing spots, eagle observation areas, and some interesting Poconos dining options.
 The route can be tailored to suit your skill level and schedule.
 This is a great ride for adventure cyclists who may want a 5-15 mile ride or for more serious cyclists taking a 40 mile round trip.
-Jeanne is delighted to assist in planning your ride.
-For questions: email@example.com
+We are delighted to assist in planning your ride.

 - From The Inn’ s entrance – whether beginning on your bicycle or driving by car to a parking area about 5 miles from The Inn – make a right onto Route 6 East, also identified as Bicycle PA Y Route.
 Travel through Hawley Borough, climbing the hill just outside town.
 Cocoon Coffee House and the historic Hawley Silk Mill will by on your left.